johnnovak/RML-Amiga/docs/docs/manual/hard-drive-games.md

 pointless in an emulator context where we can set up every Amiga model imaginable.

-!!! important Always quit WHDLoad games to save your progress to disk!
+!!! important "Always quit WHDLoad games to save your progress to disk!"

     Due to various technical difficulties, WHDLoad games only write the save games to the hard drive when you quit the game (the saves are kept